-Read More about Dress Decode or Undress CodeGlobal Functional Team Excellence©
+Read More about Rebound—or the Joys of FailureGlobal Functional Team Excellence©

 ICM’s program “Managing a Global Function” allows leaders of international functions to hone their skills for more effectiveness in working transversally, remotely, internationally and in cooperation with the operational entities.
 This participative program can bring together the key members of a global function or else address leaders of different global functions who share the same challenges.
 In the first case ICM stresses the action learning aspect of the program.
 In the second, we focus more on skill building and peer support.